We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When GFR falls to 15 or lower, it can be a sign that you have kidney failure.

-If your GFR is below 60, it may be a sign of kidney disease, which means that your kidney function may be impaired.
+If your GFR is below 60, it may be a sign of kidney disease, which means your kidney function may be impaired.
 You’re not likely to notice other symptoms in the early stages of kidney disease, so getting tested is important if you’re at an increased risk.

 - swelling of the legs, ankles, or feet